 Furthermore, they maintain that the supply systems in Spain are rigorously monitored and use purification and sanitary controls to preserve water quality and ensure that it is safe to consume once it reaches our homes.

-Despite this, many people up and down the country still claim that there are regions where the water doesn’t taste so good, planting seeds of doubt into people’s minds as to its safety.
+Despite this, many people up and down the country still claim that there are regions where the water isn't the healthiest and doesn’t taste so good.
+This in turn plants seeds of doubt in people’s minds as to its safety.

 So who do we believe?